-It means that if your web browser requests this type of files today, it doesn’t have to (and even shouldn’t) download them again if you visit the same page within the next few days or weeks.
+It means that if your web browser requests these types of files today, it doesn’t have to (and even shouldn’t) download them again if you visit the same page within the next few days or weeks.

-In other words, those files can be (and should be) loaded from your web browser’s cache memory.
+Those files should be just loaded from your web browser’s cache memory.

 So what are the expires headers?